shino369/Stable-Diffusion-Naifu-Local-Discord-Bot/README.md

 For img2img, it will automatically apply a suitable W x H, and max is 1024 x 1024.\

 ## Saving Slot
-Savable setting: `positive prompt, negative prompt (will not be shown on emded, has default value very long), orientation, size, step, scale`
+Savable setting: `positive prompt, negative prompt, orientation, size, step, scale`
 ## How To Run
 Config your `.env` file by changing `.env.bak` to `.env` and add `token/id`.
 Run ```yarn start``` or ```npm run start``` to start.\